 While a commercial note has many characteristics in common with other note types, it has unique features.
-If you are considering selling a commercial note, know that the note buying companies generally consider the following property types to be commercial in nature:
+If you are considering selling a commercial note, you may already be aware that note buying companies generally consider the following notes to be commercial in nature:

-- Apartment buildings with more than four units
+- Notes on apartment buildings with more than four units

-- Mixed use properties, such as when a retail shop is downstairs and an apartment is upstairs
+- Notes for mixed use properties, such as when a retail shop is downstairs and an apartment is upstairs

-- Special use properties including gas stations, restaurants, motels, churches, etc. (yes, we do buy gas station notes, auto repair shop notes, church notes, and many others)
+- Special use properties including gas station notes, restaurant notes, mobile home park notes, church notes, etc. (we also do buy notes on auto repair shops and many others)

 A commercial note will show the payment information, is signed by the new owners, and describes conditions relating to the payment and default.
 Documents like a closing statement, deed of trust or mortgage, and title policy are almost always used in the transaction.